Delaware Roads - Bus. US 13

 The first sign, King St./MLK Jr. Blvd. at Market St., is somewhat older but probably is more of a trailblazer than a reassurance (I'll explain again - trailblazer = you're not on the route yet).
 The second sign, just after you make that left at DE 48 EB, is a shoddy construction job made of wood, as are all of the other signs on the pole, but they've remained after whatever project they belonged to.
 Wood doesn't weather very well.
 I don't know why trucks had to follow Business 13 instead of regular 13, but a sign saying "follow Business 13" would have done more good than this.

-Just north of those photos, this very old state property sign (with a tiny very old sign below it of indeterminable message) is on the southwest corner of 2nd St. (DE 48 WB) and King St. (Business 13 SB).
+Just north of those photos, this very old state property sign (with a tiny sign below it depicting your car being towed) is on the southwest corner of 2nd St. (DE 48 WB) and King St. (Business 13 SB).

 I like when my photos write their own captions.
-The plaque doesn't mention the recent rehab of the bridge, though - it looks too beautiful to be 80 years old, doesn't it?
+The plaque doesn't mention the recent rehab of the bridge, though - it looks too beautiful to date to 1928, doesn't it?

 Just north of the bridge and SB, a New Castle County embossed sign.